bastto/FragmentsUnreal/README.md

 ## 🛠 Usage - (Blueprints)

 1. Prepare a model in Fragment 2.0 format
-2. Create an actor and add the AFragmentsComponent ActorComponent class
+2. From actor or UI Get the FragmentsImporterSubsystem
-3. From the AFragmentsComponent call the Process function.
+3. From the FragmentsImporterSubsystem call the function ProcessFragment
 4. The plugin will generate actors, meshes, and materials in-scene
 5. Hierarchies, transforms, and metadata will be applied based on the input